 a.
 The Chief of Police or designee should be called immediately when a potentially threatening event is suspected and/or occurs.

 b.
-A Threat Assessment Team consisting of the Chief of Texas Tech Police or designee, the Managing Director of Human Resources or designee, the Director of the Employee Assistance Program (EAP) or designee, the Managing Director of Equal Employment Opportunity or designee, the Associate Director of Communications and Marketing or designee, a member of Texas Tech executive management (i.e., vice president level or above), and a representative from the Office of the General Counsel will review all reports generated relative to this policy.
+A Threat Assessment Team consisting of the Chief of Texas Tech Police or designee, the Associate Vice President for Human Resources or designee, the Director of the Employee Assistance Program (EAP) or designee, the Assistant Vice Chancellor for Administration, Office of Equal Opportunity or designee, the Vice President for Marketing & Communications or designee, a member of Texas Tech executive management (i.e., vice president level or above), and a representative from the Office of General Counsel will review all reports generated relative to this policy.
 This core team may draft additional members, as warranted.

 c.
 Team members will gather additional information, as needed, and develop a plan of action that may include specific suggestions to the immediate supervisor, directed counseling, EAP intervention, and police action.
 Team members and the department head or designee of the affected work area will follow up to assure implementation of suggestions and that protective measures are in place, as needed.
-Employment decisions that directly affect an accused employee must be made in concert with the Managing Director of Human Resources or designee, with consideration of existing laws, policies, procedures, etc.
+Employment decisions that directly affect an accused employee must be made in concert with the Associate Vice President for Human Resources or designee, with consideration of existing laws, policies, procedures, etc.

 d.
 Texas Tech understands the sensitivity of the information provided and/or alleged in such reports as it pertains to employees' rights to privacy and confidentiality.
 Appropriate procedures will be followed to limit the dissemination of reports to a need-to-know basis.
 Should a report prove to be false or actions misinterpreted as threats of violence, all reasonable steps should be taken to ensure the continued acceptance and effectiveness of the accused employee.
 The Threat Assessment Team's goal in this regard is to balance the safety and security of students and employees against the need for confidentiality of information.
 Where appropriate, legal guidance will be requested.